 Serial Number

 In some high-end product (like National Treasures), every card will be serial numbered.
-Breakers will sometimes look for 10 people (who pay a lot) and then they are assigned a number, 0-9.
+A breaker might have 10 people (who each pay a lot) who are each assigned a number 0-9.
 Then, they win any cards with that serial number, or the second number matches theirs.

 For example, let’s say you have #3 in your serial number break.
 Then, a Luka auto comes up numbered 13/25.
-Because the #3 is the second number, you get the card!
+Because the #3 is the second number in 13, you get the card!

-Getting the #1 is clearly the most valuable because you get any 1/1 cards that come up!
+Getting #1 is clearly the most valuable because you get any 1/1 cards that come up!

 Conclusion